erosdome/step-testflight-deploy/README.md

 ======================

 Concrete step to deploy an iOS application to Testflight.
 First, you have to register at https://www.testflightapp.com/ .
 You also have to create the required tokens.
+- TestFlight API Token : on your account page, Upload API section.
+- Team Token: Click on your app's team name in the upper-right corner, edit info, and tehre is your Team Token.

 This step depends on the Archive Step.